 Donkey Kong Country Returns has a level (Muncher Marathon) that has an Advancing Wall of Doom made of spiders.
 Once you hit the checkpoint, you can finish the level in 10 seconds.
 Everywhere before that, if you die, you are back to square one.
 Near the end of the game, level 8-5's first stretch is quite a long and difficult one.

-Taken Up to Eleven in the Temples.
+Returns also has the Temples.
 There are no checkpoints.
 For any of them.
 And the majority of them are 5-8 minutes of pure old-school platforming.
-And when you get to the Golden Temple....
+And when you get tSame goes with the Golden Temple, and then these same levels again in Mirror Mode.

 I Wanna Be the Guy: The only difference between difficulty levels is how far apart the save points are.
 "Impossible" mode requires you to beat the entire game without save points.note There actually is a way to save on Impossible.
 The "evil" save point (a Chest Monster) that appears near the end of the game is still there on Impossible, and due to a glitch you have exactly one frame of animation to save on it after its death.